-In 1994 a little-known company in South Africa called Microgaming developed what they claim to be the first real online casino software in the world.
-Later, Microgaming released the first-ever casino in cyberspace, from which the online gambling industry was born.
-Since its humble beginnings, the industry has grown exponentially, and online casino technology has evolved with it.
+In 1994, a South African named Martin Moshal started a company called Microgaming and developed what is claimed to be the first real online casino software in the world.
+Considered the pioneers of online gaming, Microgaming later released the first-ever casino in cyberspace, from which the online gambling industry was born.
+The industry has grown exponentially since its humble beginnings — and online casino technology has evolved with it.

-While other companies besides Microgaming might claim to have been the first to create an online casino game, none of them would have been able to do so without the Free Trade and Processing Act, which allowed licensing for online gambling sites.
-The bill was passed in Antigua and Barbuda in 1994, and later that same year The Gaming Club was released — the first true online gambling website (if you believe Microgaming was indeed first).
-Microgaming had the first foot in the door, but InterCasino were quick to follow with a website of their own, which launched in 1996.
+While other companies besides Microgaming might claim to have been the first to create an online casino game, none of them would have been able to do so without the Free Trade and Processing Act, which allowed licensing for online gambling sites, which, in turn, allowed gamblers to play at an online casino for real money.
+The bill was passed in Antigua and Barbuda in 1994.
+Later that same year, the first true online gambling website — The Gaming Club — was released.
+Although Microgaming had the first foot in the door, InterCasino was quick to follow with a website of its own, which launched in 1996.

-While many online gambling games were being developed at this time, development of new sites was slow because of the relatively simple nature of the internet in the 90s.
+While many online gambling games were in production at this time, development of new sites was slow because of the relatively rudimentary nature of the internet in the 90s.

-While online slots for real money were the first form of real gambling available at virtual casinos, it was another game that would properly bring the online gambling industry to the masses: online poker.
+While online slots were the first games offered by online casinos for real money, it was another game that would properly bring the online gambling industry to the masses, namely online poker.

-By 1998 online casinos were starting to gain more popularity, and the industry was blown open by yet another newcomer to the scene — a little online poker site called Planet Poker.
+By 1998 online casinos were starting to gain more popularity.
+It was at this point that the industry was blown open by yet another newcomer to the scene — a little online poker site called Planet Poker.

 By the turn of the century, the popularity of online gambling sites had skyrocketed.
-As the internet became a staple in people’s households, more players were joining the worldwide community of online gamblers.
+As the internet became a staple in people’s households, more players were playing casino games online and joining the worldwide community of online gamblers.

 In the years following the initial boom in the popularity of online casinos, massive numbers of new casinos and games were released.
 As game developers refined their designs and brought out more and more exciting games, technology moved forward at an alarming rate.

 There were now hundreds of virtual casinos with new, beautifully designed games on offer.
-Whether you wanted to play casino games like online poker, blackjack, slots, or even baccarat, you were sure to find what you wanted.
+Whether you wanted to play casino games such as online poker, blackjack, slots or even baccarat, you were sure to find what you wanted.

 As their popularity grew, classic casino games were being retrofitted with new features while new games were evolving to suit this new online environment.
-Free spins, bonus games, and many more enhancements were made possible by the progress in technology and the developer’s ability to implement it.
+Free spins, bonus games and many more enhancements were made possible by innovations in technology and developers’ ability to implement them.

-These days digital slots have all but sidelined their classic ancestors, and the introduction of virtual reality to online poker and blackjack have done the same.
-New games and software are being released constantly, and big gambling software companies are always trying to outdo each other.
+These days digital slots have all but sidelined their classic ancestors.
+The introduction of virtual reality to online poker and blackjack has done the same.
+New games and software are being released constantly, with big gambling software companies constantly trying to outdo each other.

-By the early 2000s, new innovations in mobile internet technology, such as 3G, were starting to change the way we lived our lives and, indeed, the way we wanted to play at an online casino for real money.
-Technology was starting to appear that would create the foundation necessary for mobile gaming to truly enter the scene, and the online gambling industry was about to realize its true potential.
+By the early 2000s, new innovations in mobile internet technology such as 3G were starting to change the way people lived their lives and, indeed, the way they wanted to play at an online casino for real money.
+Technology emerged that would create the foundation necessary for mobile gaming to truly enter the scene; the online gambling industry was about to realize its true potential.

-The release of the iPhone in 2007, and the App Store in July of 2008, meant there was no looking back — the way forward was mobile casino games apps.
-During the first year of the App Store’s release, Texas Hold’em was on the list of the most downloaded iPhone apps.
+The release of the iPhone in 2007 and the App Store in July 2008 meant there was no looking back — the way forward was mobile casino games apps.
+During the first year of the App Store’s release, Texas Hold’em was one of the most downloaded iPhone apps.
 These casino apps took to their new mobile environment even more naturally than they did to computers or laptops.
-Poker, slots, sportsbooks, anything you wanted to play or bet on could now be carried with you everywhere you went.
-Even though public Wi-Fi was not so prevalent yet, the possibility existed and as mobile technology moved forward it caught on and changed the way people would gamble forever.
+Poker, slots, sportsbooks and anything else you wanted to play or bet on, could now be carried with you everywhere you went.
+Even though public Wi-Fi was not so prevalent yet, the possibility existed.
+As mobile technology moved forward, it caught on and changed the way people would gamble forever.